ipnade/AutoSnake3D/README.md

 - Press 'G' to toggle between normal and grayscale color modes.
 - Press 'K' to trigger the death animation (debug feature).
 - Press 'T' to add a tail segment (debug feature).
-- Future updates will include a way to set it as a live wallpaper on various operating systems.

 ## Planned Features
-- **Wallpaper Integration:** Methods to run the game as a true live wallpaper on Windows, Linux, and possibly macOS.
 - **Customization Options:** Adjustable settings for colors, speed, AI behavior, and more.
 - **Performance Optimizations:** Improving efficiency for lower resource usage.